ayalma/dynamic_app/README.md

 # dynamic_app

-Dynamically  your theme  and locale
+Dynamically change your theme  and locale

 ## How to use